ronaofer/FinalProject_GUI-for-Docker/README.md

        [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/)

-b. after completing the installations use the following command in the terminal in the project directory:
+b.
+After completing the installations use the following command in the terminal in the project directory:

 ``` python3 DockrDeskTop.py ```